Open-Microfrontends/open-microfrontends-generator/README.md

 Generates a *microfrontendStarters.ts* file that contains functions to launch the Microfrontends on an arbitrary HTML page.

 > [!IMPORTANT]
-> These starters can only be created if the definition does NOT contain any security or proxy declarations
+> These starters can only be created if the definition does NOT contain any security, API proxy declarations or SSR routes
 > (which would require a server component on the host)

 Usage